nkh/P5-App-Asciio/documentation/mdbook_asciio/src/UI/CLI.md

 ## asciio_to_text

-Converts an existing '.asciio' file to ASCII and display it in the terminal
+Converts an existing '.asciio' file/project to ASCII and display it in the terminal

 ## text_to_asciio